 Section 3.
 Consents, Waivers and Renewals.
-The Guarantor agrees that the Beneficiary may at any time and from time to time, either before or after maturity thereof, without notice to or further consent of the Guarantor, extend the time of payment of, exchange or surrender any collateral for, or renew the Agreement, and may also make any agreement with HQUS or with any other party to or person liable on any of the obligations contemplated in the Agreement, or interested therein, for the extension, renewal, payment, compromise, discharge or release thereof, in whole or in part, or for any modification of the terms thereof or of any agreement between the Beneficiary and HQUS or any such other party or person, without in any way impairing or affecting this Guaranty.
-The Guarantor agrees that the Beneficiary may resort to the Guarantor for payment in virtue of the Agreement, whether or not the Beneficiary shall have resorted to any collateral security, or shall have proceeded against any other obligor principally or secondarily obligated with respect to any of the obligations in virtue of the Agreement.
+The Guarantor agrees that the Beneficiaries may at any time and from time to time, either before or after maturity thereof, without notice to or further consent of the Guarantor, extend the time of payment of any payment obligations under the Agreements, exchange or surrender any collateral therefor, or renew the Agreements, and may also make any agreement with HQUS or with any other party to, or person liable for, on any of the obligations contemplated in the Agreements, or interested therein, for the extension, renewal, payment, compromise, discharge or release thereof, in whole or in part, or for any modification of the terms thereof or of any agreement between the Beneficiaries and HQUS or any such other party or person, without in any way impairing or affecting this Guaranty.
+The Guarantor agrees that the Beneficiaries may resort to the Guarantor for payment in virtue of the Agreements, whether or not the Beneficiaries shall have resorted to any collateral security, or shall have proceeded against any other obligor principally or secondarily obligated with respect to any of the obligations in virtue of the Agreements.

 Section 4.
 Subrogation.
-In any case, including HQUS's insolvency, the Guarantor will not exercise any rights, which it may acquire by way of subrogation, before having paid in full the amount due to the Beneficiary.
-Subject to the foregoing, upon payment of all the obligations related to the Agreement, the Guarantor shall be subrogated to the rights of the Beneficiary against HQUS and the Beneficiary agrees to take, at the Guarantor's expense, such steps as the Guarantor may reasonably request to implement such subrogation.
+In any case, including HQUS's insolvency, the Guarantor will not exercise any rights, which it may acquire by way of subrogation, before all amounts due to the Beneficiaries under the Agreements shall have been paid in full.
+Subject to the foregoing, upon payment of all the obligations related to the Agreements, the Guarantor shall be subrogated to the rights of the Beneficiaries against HQUS and the Beneficiaries agrees to take, at the Guarantor's expense, such steps as the Guarantor may reasonably request to implement such subrogation.

 Section 5.
 Cumulative Rights.
-No failure on the part of the Beneficiary to exercise, and no delay in exercising any right, remedy or power hereunder shall operate as a waiver thereof, nor shall any single or partial exercise by the Beneficiary of any right, remedy or power hereunder preclude any other future exercise of any right, remedy or power.
-Each and every right, remedy and power hereby granted to the Beneficiary or allowed to it by law or other agreement shall be cumulative and not exclusive of any other, and may be exercised by the Beneficiary from time to time.
+No failure on the part of the Beneficiaries to exercise, and no delay in exercising any right, remedy or power hereunder shall operate as a waiver thereof, nor shall any single or partial exercise by the Beneficiaries of any right, remedy or power hereunder preclude any other future exercise of any right, remedy or power.
+Each and every right, remedy and power hereby granted to the Beneficiaries or allowed to it by law or other agreement shall be cumulative and not exclusive of any other, and may be exercised by the Beneficiaries from time to time.

 Section 6.
 Waiver of Notice.
 The Guarantor waives notice of the acceptance of this Guaranty, notice of dishonor, presentment and demand, except as set forth in Section 1, notice of exercise of any right and all other notices whatsoever.